AQUAREUM: Non-Equivocating Censorship-Evident Centralized Ledger with EVM-Based Verifiable Execution using Trusted Computing and Blockchain: Details of

 \subsection{Resolution of Censored Transactions}

-In the case when $\mathbb{C}$ suspects $\mathbb{O}$ of censoring a transaction $tx$ (see \autoref{fig:censored-tx}), $\mathbb{C}$ initiates a request for an inclusion proof of $tx$ through $\mathbb{S}$.
-In detail, $\mathbb{C}$ creates a transaction of the public blockchain platform, which calls the function $SubmitCensTx()$ with $tx$ encrypted by $PK_\mathbb{E}^{pb}$ (i.e., $etx$) as an argument and sends it to $\mathbb{S}$; hence, preserving confidentially for public. $\mathbb{S}$ does the access control (see \autoref{sec:cens-write-access}), appends $etx$ to the list of censored requests,\footnote{Note that to save operational costs for allocating storage of the the smart contract platform, $\mathbb{S}$ can store only the hash of $etx$ instead (see \autoref{sec:exps-censorship}).} and generates asynchronous event informing $\mathbb{O}$ about new unresolved transaction.
+If $\mathbb{C}$ suspects $\mathbb{O}$ from censoring $tx$ (see \autoref{fig:censored-tx}), $\mathbb{C}$ initiates a request for an inclusion proof of $tx$ through $\mathbb{S}$.
+In detail, $\mathbb{C}$ creates a transaction of the public blockchain, which calls the function $SubmitCensTx()$ with $tx$ encrypted by $PK_\mathbb{E}^{pb}$ (i.e., $etx$) as an argument and sends it to $\mathbb{S}$; hence, preserving confidentially for the public. $\mathbb{S}$ does the access control (see \autoref{sec:cens-write-access}), appends $etx$ to the list of censored requests,\footnote{Note that to save costs for allocating storage of the smart contract platform, $\mathbb{S}$ can store only the hash of $etx$ instead (see \autoref{sec:exps-censorship}).} and generates asynchronous event informing $\mathbb{O}$ about new unresolved transaction.
 When $\mathbb{O}$ receives the event, first she decrypts $tx$ through $\mathbb{E}$ and then executes $tx$ in $\mathbb{E}$ if it has not been executed before.
 If a fresh execution of $tx$ occurred, $\mathbb{O}$ syncs the most recent version of $L$ with $\mathbb{S}$.
 Then, $\mathbb{O}$ sends the encrypted $tx$ to $\mathbb{E}$ (i.e., function $SignTx()$) together with the header and the proofs that bind $tx$ to $L$, i.e., to its version $\#(LRoot_{pb})$.
-In the function $SignTx()$ (see \autoref{alg:enclave-VM}), $\mathbb{E}$ decrypts $tx$ and checks whether it is correctly parsed and whether its signature is correct.
-If these checks are not successful, $\mathbb{E}$ includes this information into a status of the response and signs it.
+In the function $SignTx()$ (see \autoref{alg:enclave-VM}), $\mathbb{E}$ decrypts $tx$ and checks whether it is correctly parsed and its signature is correct.
+If these checks are not successful, $\mathbb{E}$ includes this information in the status of the response and signs it.
 If the checks are successful, $\mathbb{E}$ proceeds to the verification of provided proofs with regard to the version $\#(LRoot_{pb})$ of $L$ synchronized to $\mathbb{S}$.
 Upon successful verification, $\mathbb{E}$ signs both the transaction's status and the hash of encrypted $tx$, and then returns them to $\mathbb{O}$, who publishes the signature and the status through $\mathbb{S}$ (i.e., the function $ResolveCensTx()$).